Skip to main content

 Genetic testing is primarily for research, not care

-Today, if you do carry a genetic mutation linked to PD, these results will not significantly alter your personal medical care.
+Today, if you do carry a genetic variation linked to PD, these results will not significantly alter your personal medical care.
 Your genetic status may allow you to participate in research studies.
-Mutation carriers can partner with scientists to learn more about brain disease and help test new treatments.
+People with genetic variations can partner with scientists to learn more about brain disease and help test new treatments.

 What Is a Genetic Counselor?